-The Lincoln metropolitan area has been designated by U.S. EPA as being in attainment for all the National Ambient Air Quality Standards (NAAQS).
-An ambient air quality monitoring program, operated by the Lincoln-Lancaster County Health Department (LLCHD), monitoring for Carbon Monoxide (CO), particulate matter less than 2.5 microns in diameter (PM2.5), and ozone has been in place for many years.
-In addition to monitoring activities, LLCHD also conducts periodic computer modeling exercises to quantify transportation related air emissions.
+The Lincoln metropolitan area has been designated by U.S. EPA as being in attainment or unclassifiable for all the National Ambient Air Quality Standards (NAAQS).
+An ambient air quality monitoring program, operated by the Lincoln-Lancaster County Health Department's (LLCHD) Air Quality Program, monitoring, particulate matter less than 2.5 microns in diameter (PM2.5), and ozone has been in place for many years.
+In FY 2011-2012 monitoring for carbon monoxide was discontinued due to monitored levels being safely below the NAAQS for carbon monoxide.
+In addition to monitoring activities, LLCHD's Air Quality Program also conducts periodic computer modeling exercises to quantify transportation related air emissions.